CSCfi/csc-user-guide/docs/cloud/rahti/storage/objectstorage.md

       claimName: nginx-pvc # Must match the PVC name that you want to backup
 ```

+Save the file and use this command: `oc apply -f {name_of_yaml_file}`.

 !!!
 Warning
     If your `PersistentVolumeClaim` is `ReadWriteOnce`, you have to scale down the `nginx` deployment to let the pod running rclone mount the volume.
     Use this command to proceed: `oc scale --replicas=0 deploy/nginx`
     If your `PersistentVolumeClaim` is `ReadWriteMany`, there is no need to scale down your deployment.
     You can verify with this command: `oc get pvc`.
 You should see either `RWO` or `RWX`.

 The pod will run and backup the content of your PVC to Allas.
-Don't forget to scale up your origin deployment (`oc scale --replicas=1 deploy/nginx`)
+Don't forget to scale up your origin deployment (`oc scale --replicas=1 deploy/nginx`) after the copy finished.

 There are PROS and CONS with this solution:
 - PROS: You run the pod in your Rahti project